 Increasing Project Efficiency with Topographic Drone Surveying

-Drone surveying technology has become a common tool in any surveyor or site manager’s toolkit, and has advanced topographic surveying by enabling the capture of detailed site maps, including contours and terrain, for a fraction of the time and cost of traditional methods.
+Drone topography and surveying technology has become a common tool in any surveyor or site manager’s toolkit, and has advanced topographic surveying by enabling the capture of detailed site maps, including contours and terrain, for a fraction of the time and cost of traditional methods.

-Drones can be flown to collect topographic surveys over large worksites where traditional survey methods with a base and rover would be very time-consuming and possibly hazardous for the surveyor.
-They can be equipped with a range of specialized sensors, cameras, and other data capture devices in order to deliver the best topographic survey possible.
 Aerial photographs are captured by the drone with ground control points marked on the site prior to the survey flight.
 Using the principles of photogrammetry, a digital terrain model is created through a processing platform like Propeller from the photos that measures the topography of the ground.

 Drones can also be useful for infrastructure surveys, where inaccessible building roofs can be viewed and measured, and for quarries and mines where safety considerations may prevent full access.